etandon/jobcoin-boilerplate/scala/README.md

 ### Run
 `sbt run`

-Note: If sbt run does not work run the main method in Main.scala
+Note: If sbt run does not work, then run the main method in Main.scala

 The project consists of 2 major parts:
 1) API to assign coin mixer owned address to the set of addresses provided by the user: